AlineQuadros/blog/_posts/2019-01-11-modelling-mangrove-forests.md

 * Predict responses for new data using the best model

 The PCA step of this analysis really surprised me.
 Of course, I was expecting to find some structure in the data since the cross-correlation between the tree features is well known, but I never thought the PCA was going to show me the development (or **ecological sucession**) of the mangrove sites so clearly.
-The results are illustrated here:
+Check it out:

 <img src="/blog/assets/images/development.png">

-Results of a PCA analysis depicting the development (or succession) of the mangroves of the Ajuruteua.
+This is the result a PCA depicting the development (or succession) of the mangroves of Ajuruteua.
 Ten features were used to ordinate the sites (black dots), corresponding to five features of each mangrove plant, *Rhizophora mangle* (Rm) and *Avicennia germinans* (Ag).
 In the top-right set we see the sites composed of a huge density of very small thin individuals (actually, species of *Avicennia* often form monospecific stands of dwarf trees like these).
 From the lower-right to the upper-left, we see the transition from young sites to mature sites, and the forest changes are indicated by the arrows.
 "Young" sites are dominated by *Avicennia germinans* (high relative density of this species).
 As the forest transitions to "intermediate" sites, the relative density of *Avicennia germinans* decreases (the sites become mixed), and the tree size is bigger (diameter and height).
 In the "mature" sites, *Rhizophora mangle* dominates and its basal area is larger, indicating a higher density of large trees.

 Here's some useful functions to run the analysis with <a href="https://github.com/gastonstat/plsdepot">plsdepot</a> in R: